aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 ## Released Upgrade Notes

+### Upgrading to v0.31.0+

+* Karpenter moved its `securityContext` constraints from pod-wide to only applying to the Karpenter container exclusively.
+If you were previously relying on the pod-wide `securityContext` for your sidecar containers, you will now need to set these values explicitly in your sidecar container configuration.

 ### Upgrading to v0.30.0+

 * Karpenter will now [statically drift]({{<ref "./concepts/deprovisioning.md#drift" >}}) on both Provisioner and AWSNodeTemplate Fields.
 For Provisioner Static Drift, the `karpenter.sh/provisioner-hash` annotation must be present on both the Provisioner and Machine.
 For AWSNodeTemplate drift, the `karpenter.k8s.aws/nodetemplate-hash` annotation must be present on the AWSNodeTemplate and Machine.
 Karpenter will not add these annotations to pre-existing nodes, so each of these nodes will need to be recycled one time for the annotations to be added.
 * Karpenter will now fail validation on AWSNodeTemplates and Provisioner `spec.provider` that have `amiSelectors`, `subnetSelectors`, or `securityGroupSelectors` set with a combination of id selectors (`aws-ids`, `aws::ids`) and other selectors.
 * Karpenter now statically sets the `securityContext` at both the pod and container-levels and doesn't allow override values to be passed through the helm chart.
 This change was made to adhere to [Restricted Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), which follows pod hardening best practices.

+{{% alert title="Note" color="primary" %}}
+If you have sidecar containers configured to run alongside Karpenter that cannot tolerate the [pod-wide `securityContext` constraints](https://github.com/aws/karpenter/blob/v0.30.0/charts/karpenter/templates/deployment.yaml#L40), you will need to specify overrides to the sidecar `securityContext` in your deployment.
+{{% /alert %}}

 ### Upgrading to v0.29.0+